Annexation of Goa: African states

 Before the invasion the press speculated about international reaction to military action and recalled the recent charge by African nations that India was "too soft" on Portugal and was thus "dampening the enthusiasm of freedom fighters in other countries".
-Many African countries, themselves former European colonies, reacted positively to the capture of Goa by the Indians.
+Many African countries, themselves former European colonies, reacted positively to the Indian operation.
 Radio Ghana termed it as the "Liberation of Goa" and went on to state that the people of Ghana would "long for the day when our downtrodden brethren in Angola and other Portuguese territories in Africa are liberated."
 Adelino Gwambe, the leader of the Mozambique National Democratic Union stated: "We fully support the use of force against Portuguese butchers."

-Also in 1961, the tiny Portuguese enclave of Fort of São João Baptista de Ajudá was annexed by the Republic of Dahomey (now Benin).
-Portugal recognised the annexation in 1975.
+In the Summer of 1961, the Portuguese enclave of Fort of São João Baptista de Ajudá was annexed by the Republic of Dahomey (now Benin).
+Portugal, following the Carnation Revolution and overthrow of Estado Novo, recognised the annexation in 1974.
+The seizure of this fortress was something of a foretelling tale for Portuguese policy in abandoning Goa, as following the notice that the fortress was under assault, PM Salazar ordered the construction to be set on fire prior to abandonment.

+Liberia insisted that Goa was not Portuguese territory but a non-self-governing territory, while condemning "Portuguese domination over Indian people for five and a half centuries".

 Soviet Union

-The future leader of the Soviet Union, Leonid Brezhnev, who was touring India at the time of the war, made several speeches applauding the Indian action.
+The future leader of the Soviet Union, Leonid Brezhnev, who was touring India at the time of the war, made several speeches applauding the operation.
 In a farewell message, he urged Indians to ignore Western indignation as it came "from those who are accustomed to strangle the peoples striving for independence ... and from those who enrich themselves from colonialist plunder".
 Nikita Khrushchev, the de facto Soviet leader, telegraphed Nehru stating that there was "unanimous acclaim" from every Soviet citizen for "Friendly India".
-The USSR had earlier vetoed a UN security council resolution condemning the Indian annexation of Goa.
+The USSR had earlier vetoed a UN Security Council resolution condemning the Indian annexation of Goa.

 Arab states

 The United Arab Republic expressed its full support for India's "legitimate efforts to regain its occupied territory".
-A Moroccan Government spokesman said that "India has been extraordinarily patient and a non-violent country has been driven to violence by Portugal"; while Tunisia's Secretary of State for Foreign Affairs of Tunisia, Sadok Mokaddem expressed the hope that "the liberation of Goa will bring nearer the end of the Portuguese colonial regime in Africa."
+A Moroccan government spokesman said that "India has been extraordinarily patient and a non-violent country has been driven to violence by Portugal"; while Tunisia's Secretary of State for Foreign Affairs of Tunisia, Sadok Mokaddem expressed the hope that "the liberation of Goa will bring nearer the end of the Portuguese colonial regime in Africa."
 Similar expressions of support for India were forthcoming from other Arab countries.